fletchbomb/guys/big-guy-little-guys-architecture-maintenance-v0.1.md

 - Does solo require only the human vote?
 - Does two-player require both role votes?
 - Do same-choice votes apply directly?
-- Do different-choice votes show the coin flip and apply the result?
+- Do different-choice votes show the coin flip on both online browsers and apply the result after the visual beat?
 - Do vote badges show `YOU`, `NOT YOU`, or `YOU + NOT YOU` correctly?

 ## Solo

-- Solo starts as Big Guy.
+- Solo starts with countdown, then Big Guy is playable.
 - Inactive side AI works.
 - Minimap role switching works in solo only.